DeveloperAlly/Hashnode-Blogs/clden73ta000f08judlerd65d.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1674907241854/879ff3ff-7e6f-462a-97f3-0456c1ae80cd.png align="center")

-Using NFT.Storage means that we get an immutable IPFS file CID for our metadata which is not just pinned to IPFS but also then stored to Filecoin for persistence.
+Using NFT.Storage means that we get an immutable IPFS file CID (**content** - not location - **id**entifier) for our metadata which is not just pinned to IPFS but also then stored to Filecoin for persistence.
 You'll just need to sign up for NFT.Storage and get an [API key](https://nft.storage/manage/) (to save in your .env file) for this one.

 `.env example`